Who Pays Stamp Duty?

 The Simple Rule

 In all UK property transactions, the buyer pays stamp duty.
+Use our stamp duty calculator to find out exactly how much.
 This is a fundamental rule that applies regardless of:

 - The property price